How does this company make money?

 Who depends on this company?

-Real estate developers depend on construction lending facilities for project financing and would face construction delays if that credit became unavailable.
-Small businesses using Treasury Management services would lose automated payroll processing and cash management capabilities.
-Correspondent banks in emerging markets would lose USD clearing and access to trade finance letters of credit.
+Real estate developers rely on Bank of America construction loans to fund their projects — if that credit dried up, building timelines would stall.
+Small businesses using the bank's Treasury Management services would lose their automated payroll processing and cash management tools.
+Correspondent banks in smaller or emerging markets depend on Bank of America for USD clearing and trade finance letters of credit, and would lose access to dollar-denominated transactions without it.

 How does this company scale?